THANKS TO ALL OF YOU WHO HELPED MAKE OUR EIGHTH ANNUAL GOLF CLASSIC ANOTHER SUCCESS!

-Our annual Semi-formal Dance in May, as well as our summer barbecue and pool party in Hainesport, has long been possible because of the generosity and dedicated efforts of the Mt.
+Our annual Semi-formal Dance in May, as well as our summer barbecue and pool party in Hainesport, have long been possible because of the generosity and dedicated efforts of the Mt.
 Holly Elks #848 Special Children’s Committee.
 They serve refreshments, provide food and chefs for our barbecue and, in general, help make both events special.
 We think the Elks enjoy themselves as much as the men and women in our programs do, and for that, we’re grateful.

-The local Soroptimists International group sponsors our St. Patrick’s Day dance, a December Dance and volunteers.
+The local Soroptimists International group sponsors our St. Patrick’s Day dance, a December dance and volunteers.

-The Willingboro Knights of Columbus Sacred Heart Council regularly sponsor our November and January dances, and we thank all who work so hard to make the event enjoyable for everyone who comes out.
+regularly sponsors our November and January dances, and we thank all who work so hard to make the event enjoyable for everyone who comes out.

-They’re a generous bunch, serving pizza and other snacks to our hungry dancers and branching out lately to Movie Afternoons for some of our group home ladies, as well, who get treated not only to a great movie but also lots of TLC, makeup sessions and manicures.
+They’re a generous bunch, serving pizza and other snacks to our hungry dancers.
+In the past, they’re held “Movie Afternoons” for some of our group home ladies, as well, who were treated not only to a great movie but also lots of TLC, makeup sessions and manicures.
 Without the help of the Hainesport Fire Company and Auxiliary, our yearly dance schedule wouldn’t run as smoothly or be as much fun.